 - The foster parents have not previously availed of adoption leave in respect of the same child in the circumstances described under the heading 'UK Adoptions' above.

-The usual notification and service criteria still apply.
+The usual notification criteria still applies.
 The adoption leave only relates to the actual placement for adoption - any period of ordinary foster caring does not count.

 A special guardian is usually someone with a close relationship to the child, such as a family member, former foster carer or family friend.
 They need to apply to a court which will consider their suitability and the child's needs, based on a report from the local authority.